 The Pandals are one of the striking features of this festival.
 During this festival, community Pandals serve as temporary homes for the idol of the deity.
 This is also where devotees flock to join the celebration.
 The design serves both a religious and social purpose: half is decorated for the Puja, while the other half is designed as a venue for feasting, reunions, and sitting arrangements for devotees.
 It takes a day’s worth of preparation to create these Pandals, so the community already makes them before the festival begins.

-Thermocol sheets, colorful thermocol balls are very famous and most commonly used for Ganapati decorations to build small temples or Pandals (mandaps) with decorative ribbons and lace borders are used for domestic preparation of Ganesh Chaturthi decoration.
-If you are short of time periods you can visit your nearby Ganesh Chaturthi decoration stores, where you can get a readymade temples designed beautifully crafted by the artistic designs, which can be a great deal of time and sometimes money too.
+Thermocol sheets and colorful thermocol balls are very famous and most commonly used for Ganesh Chaturthi Decoration Ideas to build small temples or Pandals (mandaps) with decorative ribbons and lace borders are used for domestic preparation of Ganesh Chaturthi decoration.
+If you are short of time periods you can visit your nearby Ganesh Chaturthi decoration stores, where you can get a readymade temple designed beautifully crafted by the artistic designs, which can be a great deal of time and sometimes money too.

-Where on the other side Ganesh Chaturthi Decoration for big groups requires number of sponsors as they cover a huge area and themed decoration, lightings and huge Ganesh idols all means large amount of money.
+Where on the other side Ganesh Chaturthi Decoration Ideas for big groups requires a number of sponsors as they cover a huge area and themed decoration, lighting, and huge Ganesh idols all mean a large amount of money.

 The Lalbaugcha Raja is undoubtedly the most famous Ganesh statue in Mumbai.
-The decoration of this pandal consist of traditional designed setup according to Maharashtrian theme, there is facility of air conditioned area that has been started for the devotees which wait for Darshan of Ganesha.
+The decoration of this pandal consists of a traditionally designed setup according to the Maharashtrian theme, there is a facility of air-conditioned area that has been started for the devotees who wait for Darshan of Ganesha.
 The small style of idol is made every year and it also has been patent protected now.
 Every year plenty of Gold and Silver ornaments are also used by this Mandali.